 For showtimes, click here.

-The Petrified Forest gave Humphrey Bogart the jumpstart his career needed, but it was High Sierra that proved he was ready to be a star.
+While The Petrified Forest gave Humphrey Bogart the jumpstart his career needed, it was High Sierra that proved he was ready to be a star.

-After bringing Duke Mante to the screen with great success, Bogie was largely stuck in “B” movies playing the villain.
+After bringing Duke Mante to the screen in Forest, Bogie was largely stuck in “B” movies playing the villain.
 That is, until Sierra came along.

 Bogart, however, wanted the part and telegrammed producer Hal B. Wallis about it.

-As a result, Bogart got the part somewhat by default.
-Nevertheless, it proved to be career defining, as he breathed life into this “noble” Mad Dog Earle.
+Since no other stars were interested, Bogart got the part somewhat by default.
+Nevertheless, it proved to be career defining, as he breathed life into the Mad Dog Earle, a criminal with layers.

-Co-screenwriter John Huston said, “Bogart was a medium-sized man, not particularly impressive offscreen.
-Those lights and shadows composed themselves into another, nobler personality: heroic.”
+John Huston, who co-wrote the screenplay, said, “Bogart was a medium-sized man, not particularly impressive offscreen.
+But those lights and shadows composed themselves into another, nobler personality."